zzzprojects/learn-orm/tutorials/vb-net/inheritance.md

  - By default, all classes are inheritable unless marked with the `NotInheritable` keyword.
  - Classes can inherit from other classes in your project or from classes in other assemblies that your project references.
- - Unlike languages that allow multiple inheritance, Visual Basic allows only single inheritance in classes.
+ - Unlike languages that allow multiple inheritances, Visual Basic allows only single inheritance in classes.
- - Although multiple inheritance is not allowed in classes, classes can implement multiple interfaces, which can effectively accomplish the same ends.
+ - Although multiple inheritances are not allowed in classes, classes can implement multiple interfaces to effectively accomplish the same ends.
  - To prevent exposing restricted items in a base class, the access type of a derived class must be equal to or more restrictive than its base class.
 For example, a `Public` class cannot inherit a `Friend` or a `Private` class, and a `Friend` class cannot inherit a `Private` class.

 ## Inheritance Modifiers